jwodder/doapi/FUTURE.md

   from a file.
     - Also give plain `doapi` a batch mode for executing arbitrary actions on arbitrary objects
+    - better idea: Instead of giving every command & subcommand a batch option, add a `doapi-batch` command for performing batch operations
     - cf. the draft `--json <file>` option to `doapi-droplet new`:

         > A JSON array (or an object, which is treated as an array of one) is